NEET PG Paper Analysis 2024: Difficuly Level, Student's Reaction

 NEET PG Section-wise Difficulty Level

-NEET PG 2021 was divided into three sections, each with its own level of difficulty.
+NEET PG 2021 was divided into three sections, each with its difficulty level.
 The same has been tabulated below:

 Section Difficulty Level